 - One or both sidelines is incomplete.

 - One or both goal lines is incomplete.

 - One or both end lines is incomplete.

-- One or more yard lines across the field at least every 10 yards is incomplete.

 - One or more yard lines across the field every 5 yards is incomplete.

 - The hash marks are incomplete.

 - The short yard-line extensions at the sideline are incomplete.